We do not Bill Medicare:

 - Lift Chairs: The lift-mechanism is covered, about $280 reimbursement.
 Files as non-assigned claim, meaning you pay up front.
 See your local store if you want Medicare to cover Lift Chair.
 More on Medicare Coverage of Lift Chairs.

 - Patient Lifts: Patient Lifts are a capped-rental item.
 See your local store for rentals.
 More on Medicare Coverage of Patient Lifts and Hoyer Lifts.

 - Manual Wheelchairs: Capped-rental.
 All manual wheelchairs are covered by Medicare as rental only.
-See your local store if you want Medicare to cover a mnual Wheelchair.
+See your local store if you want Medicare to cover a manual Wheelchair.
 More on Medicare Coverage of Wheelchairs.

 - Oxygen Concentrators, Nebulizers, CPAP:Capped Rental items.
 For products such as Oxygen Concentrators, CPAP, Nebulizer and related supplies are covered as a capped-rental.
 Visit a local supplier that rents these products and bills Medicare.
 More on Medicare Coverage of Respiratory Products.

-- Power Scooters (POVs): Power scooters purchased over the Internet cannot be files as a non-assignment claim.
+- Power Scooters (POVs): Power scooters purchased over the Internet cannot be filed as a non-assignment claim.
 More on Medicare Coverage of Power Scooters.

 - Walkers and Rollators: Visit a local supplier if you want Medicare to cover your walker or rollator.
 More on Medicare Coverage of Ambulatory Aids.

 QUESTION: How do I obtain Medicare coverage for medical equipment I need in the home?